TamaMcGlinn/AdaBots/README.md

 its simple tasking and rendez-vous idiom.
 Since you can create tasks and multiple turtles in a single program, you could explain these concepts intuitively using AdaBots.

-In addition, the GCC Ada compiler is an unusually helpful one, saying things like:
+In addition, the Ada compiler is an unusually helpful one, saying things like:

 ```
 lovelace.adb:10:04: warning: variable "Blocks" is never read and never assigned